 The notwithstanding clause should be kept, at least for the present.
 It permits debate about which rights are fundamental in Canadian society and which should prevail when rights are in conflict.
 In a democratic society steeped in the tradition of parliamentary supremacy, it is proper to give our elected legislators the final word.

-Professor François Chevrette of the Faculty of Law at the Université de Montréal was opposed to the Quebec government's use of section 33, since he did not think that the French language was really in jeopardy.
-Even so, he, too, spoke out in favour of retaining the clause.
-He pointed out that in Canada the balance between political power and judicial power is very delicate, and that in this regard we are different from the Americans, who do not share our tradition of parliamentary supremacy.
+Professor François Chevrette of the Faculty of Law at the Université de Montréal was also in favour of retaining the notwithstanding clause, even though he was opposed to the Quebec government’s recent use of section 33.
+He pointed out that the balance between political and judicial power in Canada is very delicate, unlike in the United States where there is no tradition of parliamentary supremacy.
 In Canada, political power can override a judicial decision on an important or sensitive issue, and there is then an opportunity for national debate.
-People would reflect, he said, and the politicians might change their minds when a particular use of the notwithstanding clause came up for renewal.43
+People would reflect, he said, and the politicians might change their minds when a particular use of the notwithstanding clause came up for renewal.52

-Another argument that has been raised against section 33 is that the “rights and freedoms that can be overridden are so significant as to raise questions about the nature of the freedom that remains.”
-44
+Another argument that has been raised against section 33 is that the “rights and freedoms that can be overridden are so significant as to raise questions about the nature of the freedom that remains.”54 Constitutional expert Morris Manning expressed it as follows:

-It has been argued that the mere existence of the override power can entice governments to use it.
-For instance, the Government of Saskatchewan might have relied on section 1 of the Charter when enacting the Saskatchewan Government Employees Union Dispute Settlement Act had it not been able to use section 33.
-The Canadian Bar Association, at its 1984 annual meeting in Winnipeg, concluded that section 1 of the Charter provides ample protection for legislative authority,46 and therefore recommended that section 33 be repealed.
-Even if the section were not repealed, the Association felt that the use of the override power should at least be subject to guidelines.47
+It has been argued that the mere existence of the override power could entice governments to use it rather than invoking section 1 of the Charter.
+The Canadian Bar Association, at its 1984 annual meeting in Winnipeg, concluded that section 1 of the Charter provides ample protection for legislative authority,56 and therefore recommended that section 33 be repealed.
+The Association felt that if the section were not repealed, the use of the override power should at least be subject to guidelines.57

-Many people are concerned that the notwithstanding clause might be used in cases where rights and freedoms are most in need of protection.
-In 1985, Herbert Marx, who was then the Liberal Opposition Justice Critic in Quebec, stated that “the danger of having a ‘notwithstanding clause' will become evident when we need protection most – we will not have it.”
-In support of his argument, Mr. Marx referred to the October crisis of 1970, when the federal government set aside the Canadian Bill of Rights (which had a notwithstanding clause) by enacting the Public Order (Temporary Measures) Act.
-48
+Some people are concerned that the notwithstanding clause might be used in cases where rights and freedoms are rightly in need of protection.
+In 1985, Herbert Marx, who was then the Liberal Opposition Justice Critic in Quebec, stated that “the danger of having a ‘notwithstanding clause’ will become evident when we need protection most – we will not have it.”
+In support of his argument, Mr. Marx referred to the October crisis of 1970, when the federal government set aside the Canadian Bill of Rights (which had a notwithstanding clause) by enacting the Public Order (Temporary Measures) Act.58

 Senator and parliamentary expert Eugene Forsey also spoke out against section 33: